Geological Museum of China: Stratum Paleontology Hall

 On the third floor of the museum, a Lufengosaurus skeleton is mounted next to a display case holding a fossil of Shantungosaurus.
 The paleontology hall itself is labeled with an image of a trilobite.
 The first third of the gallery showcases many fossils from the Cambrian explosion and fossilized plants.
 As the hall turns, a Cymbospondylus fossil is mounted on the wall.
 A small circular gallery is covered on the walls by a mural, and the glass floor contains many dinosaur bones.
-As the hall turns back, an partial dinosaur skeleton labeled "Anchisaurus sinensis" is displayed on the wall.
+As the hall turns back, a partial dinosaur skeleton labeled "Anchisaurus sinensis" is displayed on the wall.
 The next section of the gallery puts on display a scenario from Cretaceous Mongolia, mounting several Velociraptor specimens harassing a nesting Oviraptor.
 A Tyrannosaurus rex skull cast is mounted on the wall.
 In many display cases encircling this section, specimens and casts of beautifully preserved dinosaur and bird specimens from Liaoning are displayed.
 In another display case, a bone and teeth of a tyrannosaurid labeled "Tyrannosaurus zhuchengensis" are set.
 Multiple dinosaur eggs are also displayed, including a pair of Macroelongatoolithus eggs.
 At the end of the hall, several artifacts from the Peking Man and Upper Cave Man site in Zhoukoudian are exhibited.